GuillaumeDua/CppShelf/includes/mp/csl/WIP.md

 # WIP

 - Remove all `tuple_` prefixes
+- trim off the excess: remote what useless after refacto
 - tuple_element_value: `decltype( get<I>(std::declval<T>()))`
   - which (if any) cvref-qualifier for T ? -> T&
 - make_from_tuple